Ivacy Review (2022): Affordable, User-Friendly VPN with Privacy Issues

 Ivacy speed test results

-Below you will see the results of different speed tests we carried out to test Ivacy’s connection speeds.
+Below you can see the results of speed tests we carried out to test Ivacy’s connection.
 We used speedtest.net to conduct these tests.
-The tests were carried out from our office in the Netherlands.
+The tests were carried out from a server in our office in the Netherlands.
 Note that factors like your internet provider and data limit can also affect your connection speed.

 Without a VPN (speedtest.net):

-These are the speed test results when we’re connected to an Ivacy server in the Netherlands.
+These are the speed test results when we’re connected to an Ivacy server near our real location.
 We used the automatic server selection function, which connected us to the fastest server in the Netherlands.
-As you can see, our download speed has decreased, but only marginally.
-The upload speed has decreased quite a bit.
-This might cause some issues if you frequently upload content onto the internet (such as YouTube videos or torrents).
-Our ping has hardly increased at all (an increase of 8ms is very little).
+As you can see, our download speed decreased, but only marginally.
+The upload speed decreased quite a bit, which might cause some issues if you frequently upload content onto the internet (such as YouTube videos or torrents).

-Overall, for most real-life purposes Ivacy offers good speeds.
-We tested Ivacy’s speeds during a wide range of online activities and overall the VPN performed well.
-We examined Ivacy’s speed during online tasks such as browsing websites, streaming videos (on Netflix eg), downloading torrents and playing online games.
+Overall, for most real-life purposes, Ivacy offers good speeds.
+We tested Ivacy’s speeds during a wide range of online activities, and the VPN performed well.
+We examined Ivacy’s speed during online tasks such as browsing websites, streaming videos (on Netflix, e.g.), downloading torrents, and playing online games.

-When browsing the internet Ivacy proved to be very fast.
-In fact, we simply didn’t notice any difference between browsing with or without the VPN.
-All websites loaded fast and we managed to log in on any websites and platforms we wanted.
+When browsing the internet, Ivacy proved to be quite fast.
+In fact, we didn’t notice any difference between browsing with or without the VPN.
+All websites loaded fast, and we managed to log in on any websites and platforms we wanted.
 Also, we were able to check our email and download attachments without any difficulty or noticeable delay.

-Streaming videos too proved to be an easy task for Ivacy and we didn’t notice our connection slowing down at all.
-Only when we opened a new video overview page on YouTube we noticed a minor delay.
+Streaming videos, too, proved to be an easy task for Ivacy, and we didn’t notice our connection slowing down at all.
+Only when we opened a new video overview page on YouTube did we notice a minor delay.
 This delay hardly lasted for more than a second, however.
-Furthermore, we were able to comfortably use Netflix and Spotify with Ivacy running without any delay.
+Furthermore, we were able to comfortably use Netflix and Spotify using Ivacy VPN without any delay.

-Moreover, downloading files also proved to be fast.
-We noticed a minor difference in speed as opposed to downloading torrents and other files without a VPN.
+Downloading files also proved to be fast.
+We noticed a minor difference in speed when it came to downloading torrents and other files without a VPN.
 However, this wasn’t a serious issue in the least.
-What’s nice about Ivacy is that it offers a feature for downloading files on an extra well-secured server.
+What’s nice about Ivacy is that it offers a feature for downloading files on an extra secured server.

-While gaming we also noticed a remarkably small difference in speed between using Ivacy and playing without a VPN connection, at least when using a server in the Netherlands (where our office is located).
-When we tried a few different games on an Ivacy server in the United States we did notice quite a large decrease in speed.
-This tells us that gaming while using Ivacy VPN, you will definitely be able to have a good online gaming experience, provided you don’t choose an Ivacy server that is very far away from where you are geographically (think different continents, mainly).
+While gaming, we also noticed a remarkably small difference in speed between using Ivacy and playing without a VPN connection, at least when using a server in the Netherlands (where our office is located).
+When we tried a few different games on an Ivacy server in the United States, we did notice quite a large decrease in speed.
+This tells us that it’s preferable to connect to servers close to you when gaming.

 Security – How Safe is Ivacy?

-Security and privacy might just be the most important aspects of a VPN.
-People, especially after investing in a VPN service, want to be safe online.
-That’s exactly why we thoroughly examine the security of all VPNs that we review.
+Security and privacy are the most important aspects of a VPN.
+That’s why we thoroughly examine the security of all VPNs that we review.
 After conducting our research, we concluded the following about Ivacy’s security:

 Of course, each of these VPN protocols comes with its own set of advantages and disadvantages.
-Generally, OpenVPN is considered the safest of these (and often even all) VPN protocols, but theoretically some of these protocols, such as PPTP and IKEv2, might be able to offer (slightly) higher speeds.
+Generally, OpenVPN is considered the safest of these.
+But theoretically, some of these protocols, such as PPTP and IKEv2, may offer (slightly) higher speeds.

 Logging policy and privacy

-A few months ago, we noticed something unusual Ivacy did not mention anywhere on its website or anywhere else: they were using servers belonging to GZ Systems Ltd. This company owns PureVPN, another popular VPN provider.
-Potentially this could mean that PureVPN or even GZ Systems Ltd. had/has access to Ivacy users’ data.
+Potentially, this could mean that PureVPN or even GZ Systems Ltd. had or has access to Ivacy users’ data.
 We also checked this claim using a DNS leak test.
 These were the results when we were connected to an Ivacy server in the U.S.:

-Another indication of the truth to this claim we received was a while back when we contacted an Ivacy representative and she mistakenly seemed to believe we were PureVPN users and addressed us as such.
+Another indication of the truth to this claim is that when we contacted an Ivacy representative, she mistakenly seemed to believe we were PureVPN users and addressed us as such.

 What information does Ivacy need?

-First of, you have to get a subscription, which entails giving Ivacy a name and email address.
-Depending on your chosen payment method you will also need to give up certain payment information.
+First, you have to get a subscription, which entails giving Ivacy a name and email address.
+Depending on your chosen payment method, you will also need to give up certain payment information.
 If you want to remain as anonymous as possible, we recommend using Bitcoin to pay.
 Bitcoin is one of the most anonymous payment methods and grants you virtually complete anonymity.

-Finally, to complete your account creation you will have to fill out an account name and a password.
-If you want to remain anonymous it’s obviously best to choose an account name which cannot be traced back to you.
+Finally, to complete your account creation, you will have to fill out an account name and a password.
+If you want to remain anonymous, it’s obviously best to choose an account name that cannot be traced back to you.

-Ivacy is a very user-friendly VPN provider.
-Ivacy clearly had the main functions of a VPN provider in the back of their mind when designing their app.
-When you’re connected with one of Ivacy’s servers you will immediately see the location of the server you’re connected to and for how long you’ve been connected.
-Furthermore, the app has dedicated options for downloading, streaming and unblocking geographically restricted content.
+Ivacy VPN is very user-friendly, and its apps are intuitive to navigate.
+When you’re connected with one of Ivacy’s servers, you will immediately see the location of the server you’re connected to and for how long you’ve been connected.
+Furthermore, the app has dedicated options for downloading, streaming, and unblocking geographically restricted content.

 Installing Ivacy on your device is very easy.
-After all, this VPN provider offers software for all major devices and operating systems (Windows, Mac, Android, iOS and Linux).
-It’s very easy to download all these different applications.
-You can install Ivacy on most devices in 6 simple steps:
+After all, this VPN provider offers apps for all major devices and operating systems, including Windows, Mac, Android, iOS, and Linux.
+It can also be installed on your router, and it has browser extensions for Google Chrome, Firefox, and Microsoft Edge.

 - Go to Ivacy’s website.